coostdocs/codoc/content/en/co/net/http.md

 void put(const char* url, const char* path);
 ```

-- HTTP **PUT** request, used to upload a file, must be called in the coroutine.
+- HTTP **PUT** request, used to upload a file, must be called in coroutine.
-- The parameter url must be a string beginning with `'/'`.
+- The parameter `url` must be a string beginning with `/`.
-- The parameter path is path of the file to be uploaded.
+- The parameter `path` is path of the file to be uploaded.